 University of Denver - 2024

-Project: Immigrants tend to have an extremely difficult time accessing resources in regard to their mental health.
+Project: Immigrants tend to have an extremely difficult time accessing resources in regards to their mental health.
 Most times, this is due to the language barrier and common cultural taboo about discussing traumatic topics that have negatively impacted their mental wellness.
 I want to find a way to make these resources more accessible to the immigrant community through analyzing surveys, finding local English learning classes, and communicating more information about mental health to immigrant communities.

 Inspiration: I come from a family of immigrants and I admire the sacrifices they make to build a life in the U.S. so their children can attend better schools and have larger accessibility to resources and opportunities, in comparison to what they might have had in their country of origin.
 The difficulties of securing jobs and houses, facing cultural and language barriers, and accessing services are not easy tasks to face, it is inspiring to me that my family and others have overcome those (and more) challenges.

-Plans for the future: I hope to make living in America a bit easier for immigrants.
+Future Plans: I hope to make living in America a bit easier for immigrants.
 It can be uncomfortable living in a community where you feel as if you do not belong, it should not be that way and by providing resources I think it would make it slightly easier to settle into their communities.